-How to make low fat creamy sauce for salmon leek pasta bake
+How to make low fat sauce for salmon pasta bake

 Fromage frais is my go-to ingredient when it comes to making sauces and dips.
 It doesn’t curdle in cooking, is a great natural thickener and is almost fat free!
 It’s similar in flavour and consistency to the more popular crème fraiche, which, however, is a lot more calorific.